shershah1024/enisa-breach-calculator/README.md

-# ENISA Data Breach Risk Calculator
+# Data Breach Risk Calculator

-A Next.js application that helps organizations assess the severity of data breaches and determine notification requirements according to GDPR and ENISA methodology.
+A Next.js application that helps organizations assess the severity of data breaches and determine notification requirements according to GDPR.

 ## Features